cwalo/cwalo.github.io/_posts/2025-07-22-get-stuff-done.md

 Rule #5 ended up being one of the most important for me.
 I tend to hyperfocus on the new shiny idea, even in the middle of something else.
 It leads me to bounce around and regularly context switch which can *feel* productive, but ultimately slows everything down.
 And worse, after too many bouts of these hyperfocus periods, I'm drained, burned out, and don't want to work on anything.
 So, if I *really* want to work on another project, I take that as my cue to take a break from everything.

-### The Result
+### The Results

 After using this on and off for about three years now, I've finished more projects, written more apps, recorded more music, and learned more than I have in probably the last *ten* years.

-But even with this small amount of structure, there are still periods where things go off the rails, but I've spent enough time in therapy to learn to give myself some grace and you should, too.
+That said, even with this small amount of structure, there are still periods where things go off the rails, but I've spent enough time in therapy to learn to give myself some grace and you should, too.